Ceroxylon

+Taxonomy

+Ceroxylon is most closely related to the genus Oraniopsis, which is restricted to northern Australia.
+The common ancestor of both genera likely dispersed across the Antarctic land bridge during the Late Eocene.

 Description

 Ceroxylon palms develop single, smooth, wax-covered, often whitish cylindrical trunks encircled by ringed leafbase scars.
 Ceroxylon species are dioecious (the individual plant produces flowers of only one sex).
 Leaves are pinnate.
-Inflorescences emerge from among, and often project conspicuously beyond, the leaves.
+Inflorescences emerge from among, and often project conspicuously beyond the leaves.
 Round fruits, up to one inch in diameter, are red or orange at maturity.
 Many Ceroxylon species are endangered by habitat destruction.

 Two species of Andean wax palms, C. quindiuense and C. alpinum, provide nesting sites and food for a species of Colombian parrot now in danger of extinction, Ognorhynchus icterotis.

 Uses

 In Colombia, Ceroxylon palms are frequently harvested for their wood.
 Ceroxylon palm leaves are also used in Palm Sunday ceremonies.

 Cultivation

 Several Ceroxylon species, including C. quindiuense, C. alpinum, C. vogelianum, C. ventricosum, and C. parvifrons, are cultivated as ornamental trees outside their native range in cool, humid, mild climates with minimal frosts, such as parts of Australia, coastal California, Hawai'i, New Zealand, South Africa, and coastal Western Europe.
 The Jose Celestino Mutis Botanical Garden in Bogotá, Colombia, contains an extensive planting of Ceroxylon palms.
 Other public gardens where cultivated Ceroxylon spp. can be viewed include the San Francisco Botanical Garden in Golden Gate Park, San Francisco, California, the Huntington Botanical Gardens, in Pasadena (near Los Angeles), California, and the Oakland Palmetum at the Lakeside Garden Center in Oakland, California.